 Also known as Procedure for Prolapse & Hemorrhoids (PPH), Stapled Hemorrhoidectomy, and Circumferential Mucosectomy

-s the prolapse of hemorrhoidal tissue by excising a band of the prolapsed anal mucosa membrane with the use of a circular stapling device.
+PPH is a technique developed in the early 90's that reduces the prolapse of hemorrhoidal tissue by excising a band of the prolapsed anal mucosa membrane with the use of a circular stapling device.
 In PPH, the prolapsed tissue is pulled into a device that allows the excess tissue to be removed while the remaining hemorrhoidal tissue is stapled.
 This restores the hemorrhoidal tissue back to its original anatomical position.

 The introduction of the Circular Anal Dilator causes the reduction of the prolapse of the anal skin and parts of the anal mucous membrane.
-After removing the obturator, the prolapsed mucous membrane falls into the lumen of the d
+After removing the obturator, the prolapsed mucous membrane falls into the lumen of the dilator.

-scope window can be easily contained in a suture that includes only the mucous membrane.
+This anoscope will push the mucous prolapse back against the rectal wall along a 270° circumference, while the mucous membrane that protrudes through the anoscope window can be easily contained in a suture that includes only the mucous membrane.
 By rotating the anoscope, it will be possible to complete a purse-string suture around the entire anal circumference.

 The Hemorrhoidal Circular Stapler is opened to its maximum position.
 Its head is introduced and positioned proximal to the purse-string, which is